 1. Catherine Bach

-“Just two good ol’ boys” may be Wayland Jennings’ opening lyric for The Dukes of Hazzard theme song but cousin Daisy Duke (Catherine Bach) is who preoccupied most boys’ hormonal minds.
+“Just two good ol’ boys” may be Waylon Jennings’ opening lyric for The Dukes of Hazzard theme song but cousin Daisy Duke (Catherine Bach) is who preoccupied most boys’ hormonal minds.
 That and the General Lee, the brothers’ 1969 bright orange Dodge Charger with a 01 painted on its side.
 A poor man’s TV version of Smokey and the Bandit, the show lacked Burt Reynolds’ slyness but it possessed a female lead whose name has become synonymous with short shorts.
 Put girl and car together on glossy paper and you had a poster that was every boy’s dream.

 2. Jennifer Beals